StratifyLabs/StratifyDocs/docs/Guide-Filesystems.md

 ### FAT Filesystem on Stratify OS

 For example, <a href="https://github.com/StratifyLabs/StratifyOS-fatfs" target="_blank">this project shows how to implement a FAT filesystem</a>.
-To use this filesystem in a BSP on an SD card, the following code is used.
+To use this filesystem in an OS package on an SD card, the following code is used.

 ```c
 //this is the state and configuration for the SD card driver: "/dev/drive0"